UCL-CloudLabs/user-portal/README.md

 ## Setting up the portal

 This is a Python 3 project.
-The portal can be run locally for limited development, but there is at yet no mocking of external services.
+The portal can be run locally for limited development, but there is as yet no mocking of external services.

 ### Install requirements into virtualenv